InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > Download the "develop" branch for the latest version.

-3. 📥 **Copy and include** the QuickStart/Universal/ folder (which supports both iOS and macOS) in your project.
+3. 📥 **Copy and include** the QuickStart/Universal/ folder (which supports iOS, macOS and tvOS) in your project.

     > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart/ folder and select "Show in Finder" then drag the Universal subfolder into your project folder in the Xcode navigator.